Andrevitali/g8-2024-website/_pages/what-prompted-us.markdown

 <hr>

 ## Our data
-In order to develop CraveIT we have focused our interest on Rome and gathered information about traditional Roman restaurants.
-In the map below it is possible to visualize and explore all the restaurants we analyzed.
+To develop the proof of concept of CraveIT, we have decided to focus on Rome and collected information on traditional Roman restaurants.
+The map below shows the location and some information about the restaurants that included in our dataset.
 <br>
 <iframe src="{{site.baseurl}}/assets/charts/mappa_ristoranti.html" width="{{include.width  | default: '100%'  }}" height="{{include.height   | default: '400px'  }}" ></iframe>
 <br>

 ### Number of reviews by month
-To make the results reliable, we decided to consider only relatively recent information; in fact, the reviews analyzed start from 2019.
+To improve the freshness and therefore the reliability of our results, we have opted to restrict our analysis to reviews written from January 2019 onward.
+From the chart below, which shows the number of reviews by month, two expected, but interesting insights can be gathered:
-As noted, the data perfectly describe the covid phenomenon, and the various closures and reopenings had in Italy during 2020 and 2021.
+- The data appears to reflect the impact of the COVID-19 pandemic, with trends mirroring the various lockdowns that occurred in Italy between 2020 and 2021.
+- A seasonality in the number of reviews is evident, with significantly fewer reviews posted during the winter months."
 <br>
 <vegachart schema-url="{{site.baseurl}}/assets/charts/1607_Nreviews_bymonth_Total.json" style="width:100%"></vegachart>
 <br>
-From what has been analyzed, the number of reviews has not yet returned to the pre-covid periods, but the seasonality of the time series is evident: the highest peak periods are in summer, the lowest peak periods in winter.
-It must be remembered that Rome is a tourist city, so it is logical to expect such behavior.
 <br>

 ### Reviews by language